Sasthamangalam, Trivandrum

 Treatment side effects: Some cancer treatments, such as chemotherapy or radiation therapy, can cause back pain as a side effect.

-It’s important to understand that not all back pain is a sign of cancer.
+It’s important to understand that is backache a sign of cancer, is not always the case.
 Most cases of back pain are not related to cancer at all.
 However, certain types of cancer can cause back pain as a symptom.
 These include lung cancer, breast cancer, and pancreatic cancer, among others.

 While it’s unusual for upper back pain to be a symptom of cancer, it’s possible in some instances: